- Maps and Bike Tour Routes

 - Trails are usually not cleared of snow and ice.
 If you choose to use the trails during the winter, always be alert for any snow or ice and exercise extreme care in your use of the trails.

 Unfortunately, bicycles are sometimes lost by young children or stolen.
-City Police Department offers free Bicycle Registration for city residents.
-You can also go to National Bike Registry website to register.
+You can go to National Bike Registry website to register.
 By registering all the bicycles in your family, the chance of recovering your lost or stolen bicycle increases significantly.

 Adult Bicycle Classes